gencat/participa-catalunya/decidim-resource_banks/README.md

 ## Usage

-ResourceBanks will be available as a Component for a Participatory Space.
+ResourceBanks will be available as a Participatory Space.

 ## Installation